Africa Trail: The Trail

 Before the player can enter a new country, visas stamps are required on the passports, which can be obtained in large or capital cities, otherwise the player will be forced to backtrack.
 Visas cost money and take a number of days to be registered.
-Communication with the locals varies depending on the language qualifications of your teammates.
+Communication with the locals varies depending on the language qualifications of player's teammates.
 The bike team will need to eat and rest from time to time.

 Food can be purchased in the form of groceries (which are cheaper and last longer, but do not nourish much) or meals (which adequately nourish, but spoil after a short time and are more expensive) to feed the bike team.
 Additional bike parts can also be purchased to make bike repairs.
 Accommodations are provided in lodgings to allow the bike team to rest.
 Prices will vary depending on locality and on the currency the player uses.
 Purchases can be directly bought, bargained for, or purchased using a credit card.
 Everything bought adds to the weight packed.
 The player cannot exceed the maximum weight the bike team can carry.

 The bike team's travel depends on their health and morale levels (the player does not have a morale level).
 Health decreases should a teammate sustain injuries, catch some health problem along the journey, or go hungry.
 If health runs out, the player or teammate must be sent home.
 Morale decreases when a teammate finds the player's decisions unreliable and loses hope of completing the journey.
 If morale runs out, the teammate will leave the team.